Myths about the PDF format, debunked.

 It is true that Adobe Acrobat invented the PDF—that is probably how the myth originated in the first place.
 What is not true is that you specifically need Adobe Acrobat to view and edit PDFs.
 And that’s a good thing, because no single PDF editor can meet everybody’s needs.

 If you are a small business owner using a Mac, you probably don’t need Adobe Acrobat’s advanced functionalities for working with 3D images.
 That means you can save the hefty cost of a yearly subscription to Adobe and purchase more affordable, standalone software.

 PDF Myth #2: There is one single “best PDF editor for Mac”

 Search What is the best PDF editor for Mac? and you’ll find a hundred million web pages telling you that “x” PDF editor is the very best.
-The truth is that the best PDF editor for your Mac will depend on your specific PDF editing needs.
+The truth is that the best PDF editor for you will depend on your specific PDF editing needs.

 PDF Myth #3: It’s safe to use an online PDF editor

 When you upload a file to an online PDF editor or an online PDF converter, you give the platform temporary access to it.
 You should probably not do that if your PDF files have sensitive or confidential information.

 In terms of risk level, a free online PDF editor is riskier, since free online services may collect your data and even infect your computer with malware.
 Paid online PDF editors are, in theory, safer, but your privacy and security are never guaranteed.